Postdoc position on the long-term effects

 Additional benefits

-We offer a PhD opportunity in a topical research area of high societal relevance, in a dynamic international research group led by Prof. Dr. Ingo Grass.
-Using a broad methodological spectrum and interdisciplinary approaches, our group aims to better understand and forecast agroecosystems and biodiversity under global change (see https://agroecology.uni-hohenheim.de/en/home).
-The University of Hohenheim is located on a beautiful campus in the southern German city of Stuttgart, which offers a rich cultural life and attractive surroundings.
+We offer a supportive research environment within a dynamic and international research group led by Prof. Dr. Ingo Grass.
+You will receive close mentorship from Prof. Grass and the opportunity to collaborate with world-leading scientists.
+The position also provides opportunities for international networking, conference participation and professional development.
+Using a broad methodological spectrum and interdisciplinary approaches, our group aims to better understand and forecast agricultural ecosystems and biodiversity dynamics under global change (see also https://agroecology.uni-hohenheim.de).
+The University of Hohenheim is located on a beautiful campus in the southern German city of Stuttgart, which offers a vibrant cultural life and attractive surroundings such as the Swabian Alb and the Black Forest.

 Application